[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 The use of solar energy equipment for the purpose of providing electricity and for heating and/or cooling is a national and state priority and is a necessary component of the Town of Stillwater's current and long-term sustainability agenda.

-The purpose of this legislation is to balance the potential impact on neighbors when solar energy equipment systems may be installed near their property while preserving the rights of property owners to install solar collection systems without excess regulation.
-The intent is to allow building-integrated photovoltaic (BIPV) systems, flush-mounted solar systems, roof-mounted, building-mounted and pole-mounted solar installations that have a minimum footprint (height) to be approved using the building permit process while requiring freestanding, ground-mounted or pole-mounted solar energy system installations over a certain height and based upon certain placement to go through a site plan review and a special use permit process before the Planning Board with input from abutting property owners.
-This legislation is not intended to override agricultural exemptions that are currently in place for farmers.
+The purpose of this chapter is to balance the potential impact on neighbors when solar energy equipment systems may be installed near their property while preserving the rights of property owners to install solar collection systems without excess regulation.
+The intent is to allow building-integrated photovoltaic (BIPV) systems, flush-mounted solar systems, and roof-mounted, building-mounted and pole-mounted solar installations that have a minimum footprint (height) to be approved using the building permit process while requiring freestanding, ground-mounted or polemounted solar energy system installations over a certain height and based upon certain placement to go through a site plan review and a special use permit process before the Planning Board with input from abutting property owners.
+This chapter is not intended to override agricultural exemptions that are currently in place for farmers.

 As used in this chapter, the following terms shall have the meanings indicated:

 - A structure subordinate and clearly incidental to the principal building on the same lot and used for a purpose customarily incidental to that of the principal building.

 - Structure, equipment devices or construction techniques for the production of heat, light, cooling, electricity or other forms of energy on site and may be attached to or separate from the principal structure.

 - A solar energy system that consists of integrating photovoltaic modules into the building structure such as the roof or the facade and which does not alter the relief of the roof or the facade.
 Any photovoltaic module that projects any figure or form from the flat background of the roof or facade shall be considered to alter the relief of the roof or facade.

 - COLLECTIVE SOLAR